 You can group the causes of a spinal disc injury under three headings:

 Repeated microtrauma over an extended period can lead to disc injury.
 The best example of accumulated micro trauma is poor posture.

-Poor posture when sitting, standing and working, stresses your spine.
-Sustaining a slouching or forward bending of your spine leads to overstretching and weakness of the posterior fibrocartilage (or annulus) of the spinal discs.
-Over time, this leads to poor disc integrity and displacement of the disc nucleus fluid posteriorly.
+Poor posture when sitting, standing and working stresses your spine.
+Sustaining a slouching or forward bending of your spine leads to overstretching and weakness of the spinal discs’ posterior fibrocartilage (or annulus).
+Over time, this leads to inadequate disc integrity and displacement of the disc nucleus fluid posteriorly.
 This displacement places your spinal joints and nerves under pain-causing pressure.

 Your aim to continually maintain a good position includes regular postural change.

-During your initial efforts to retrain a good posture, poor muscle endurance and posture awareness predisposes you to sag back into your old habits.
-In these instances, it is useful to note that supportive posture devices such as a lumbar roll, Basset spine support, kinesio taping or a back brace are available to help you maintain a lordotic curve to your lumbar spine during this transition phase.
+Low muscle endurance and posture awareness predispose you to sag back into your old habits during your initial efforts to retrain a good posture.
+In these instances, it is helpful to note that supportive posture devices such as a lumbar roll, Basset spine support, kinesio taping or a back brace are available to help you maintain a lordotic curve to your lumbar spine during this transition phase.

 2. Sudden Unexpected Load

-Sudden unexpected load to the intervertebral discs can also occur in traumatic situations, e.g. a motor vehicle accident.
+Sudden unexpected load to the intervertebral discs can also occur in traumatic situations, e.g., motor vehicle accidents.
 This excessive load may occur due to the nature of the sudden forces exerted through your body at the time of impact, and your body attempts to repel those forces.

-Unexpected load or torsion of a disc can result in tearing of the annulus fibres and hence a disc injury.
-You should always lift any amount of weight using the correct postural lifting principles.
-Using poor lifting techniques, such as bending forward and pulling with your back may result in sudden and unexpected loading of the disc.
+Unexpected load or torsion of a disc can tear the annulus fibres and cause a disc injury.
+It would be best always to lift any weight using the correct postural lifting principles.
+Using unsafe lifting techniques, such as bending forward and pulling with your back, may result in sudden and unexpected disc loading.